-When Harold McMillan, owner of Housatonic River Outfitters, asked us if we’d like to, “spend a day learning how to fly fish – learn local lore and watch eagles and ospreys hunt the wanders,” we didn’t have to think twice and sent a resounding “YES please” reply.
+When Housatonic River Outfitters, asked us if we’d like to, “spend a day learning how to fly fish – learn local lore and watch eagles and ospreys hunt the wanders,” we didn’t have to think twice and sent a resounding “YES please” reply.

-As often is the case, two days, ok maybe one day before we’re meant to be heading out on any given Unlocking Litchfield adventure, we start a “what the heck are you going to wear?” thread.
-For this occasion Lora Googled – “what to wear fly fishing?” – and immediately sent me a screen shot of the answer in images, with an LOL in caps.
+As often is the case, two days, ok maybe one day before we’re meant to be heading out on any given Unlocking Connecticut adventure, we start a “what the heck are you going to wear?” thread.
+For this occasion, Lora Googled – “what to wear fly fishing?” – and immediately sent me a screenshot of the answer in images, with LOL in caps.
 I’ll wait while you Google….go on….

-When we asked Harold what we needed, his instructions were basically to bring shades and wear warm wool socks.
+When we asked Housatonic River Outfitters what we needed, the instructions were basically to bring shades and wear warm wool socks.
 To go with our socks, we decided to wear jeans, a warm sweater, and a puffer jacket!
 Housatonic River Outfitters would provide any equipment needed; waders, lines, flies, etc.

 To fit us for waders we were asked, “What’s your shoe size, height, and weight?”
 We look at each other in horror and Lora takes the words right out of my mouth, “Before breakfast or after breakfast?”
 Completely different weights – ladies, are we right?